-There are of course many benefits to taking time out by yourself, to take a break from constant stimulation.
+There are, of course, many benefits to taking time out by yourself, to take a break from constant stimulation.
 However, there are arguments for seeking out activities that are done with others, since having strong social networks is a predictor of both longevity and a higher level of state well-being – that is, a generally more positive outlook on life.
-And while introverts may complain more about attending social events, they also ten to enjoy them equally when compared to extroverts once they are dragged along.
+And while introverts may complain more about attending social events, they also tend to enjoy them equally when compared to extroverts once they are dragged along.
 Individual differences may not have much of an effect on receiving benefits from social activities, but this is not a question that has a definitive answer.

 The case for incorporating music